 Integration

-Each project has a unique ID, and you can copy the value in the dashboard.
+Each project has a unique ID that you can copy from the dashboard.
+Use this ID to fetch scheduled notifications for that project.

 https://www.schedulehost.com/api/projects/{project_id}/notifications